sarahajones/theme-academic-cv/content/projects.md

   - block: collection
     content:
       title: Selected Projects
       text: I enjoy research - both conducting my own science and enabling the research of others.
-Here are a selection of projects and things that I have worked on over the years.
+You can find a selection of projects and things that I have worked on over the years on my Google Scholar and GitHub.
+More details will be available on this page soon.
       filters:
         folders:
           - project